roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/README.md

 ## Background

-My aim is to control my home Hive Active Central Heating/Hot Water system on my local network without requiring Internet access to the British Gas Hive 'cloud'.
+My aim is to control my home Hive Active Central Heating/Hot Water system on my local network without requiring Internet access to the Centrica Hive 'cloud'.

-Until now, I have been reliant on controlling it using unofficial APIs via the British Gas Hive cloud infrastructure.
-Not ideal as BG change their APIs on occasions resulting in Hive CH/HW control downtime on my home automation platform, potentially resulting in a too hot or cold house!
+Until now, I have been reliant on controlling it using unofficial APIs via the Centrica Hive cloud infrastructure.
+Not ideal as they change their APIs on occasions resulting in Hive CH/HW control downtime on my home automation platform, potentially resulting in a too hot or cold house!

-Fortunately, support for the British Gas Hive SLR2 2-channel controller (Hot Water, Central heating) has been added recently to Koenkk's excellent Zigbee2MQTT project (https://github.com/Koenkk/zigbee2mqtt).
+Fortunately, support for the Hive SLR2 2-channel controller (Hot Water, Central heating) has been added recently to Koenkk's excellent Zigbee2MQTT project (https://github.com/Koenkk/zigbee2mqtt).
 This should allow me achieve my aim of controlling my system 'locally'.

 This is a repository of my node-RED flow and notes regarding my Hive Active controller testing and findings over the last couple of months.
 Some of it may be just plain wrong.
 However my test SLR2/SLT2, which has been shadowing my live Hive Active equipment connected to my Domoticz system, has been working fine for a few days using the MQTT publish messages found in the node-RED flow.
 (See message format below).